amongonz/LspTypes/README.md

 # Amongonz.LspTypes

-**Read-only** (for now) F# projection of the [LSP 3.17 types][] backed by `JsonElement`: validation and traversal incur few to no allocations.
+F# projection of the [LSP 3.17 types][].
+Types can be backed by `JsonElement` instead of instanced objects, allowing validation and traversal with few to no allocations.
+Design inspired by [Corvus.JsonSchema][].
-Inspired by [Corvus.JsonSchema][].

 [LSP 3.17 types]: https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/
 [Corvus.JsonSchema]: https://github.com/corvus-dotnet/Corvus.JsonSchema

-Most types are auto-generated from the official LSP meta-model, including documentation.
-Particularly complex TypeScript types are currently projected to `JsonElement`.
+Types are auto-generated from the official LSP meta-model, including documentation.
+Strings are projected to the helper type `LspString`, which can save some allocations in certain use cases.
+Particularly complex TypeScript types are currently projected to the helper type `LspJsonBacking` until future versions improve the mapping.

-Future versions should enrich this mapping and support building new values for serialization, rather than being limited to read-only access.